midlantica/LovelyBunchOfCoconuts/content/claims/harmful-speech-should-be-restricted.md

 ---
-title: "Harmful speech should be restricted"
+title: 'Harmful speech should be restricted'
-claim: "Harmful speech should be restricted"
+claim: 'Harmful speech should be restricted'
-translation: "The Left owns the Narrative."
+translation: 'The Left owns the Narrative.'
 ---

 ## "Harmful speech should be restricted"